-In a Carousel Discussion using a Graffiti Board, students work in pairs or small groups to circulate around the room to answer questions, solve problems, analyze an image or text, discuss a topic, or provide feedback on questions, topics, themes, or problems that the teacher places on poster boards around the classroom.
+In a Carousel Discussion or a Poster Walk, students work in pairs or small groups to circulate around the room to answer questions, solve problems, analyze an image or text, discuss a topic, or provide feedback on questions, topics, themes, or problems that the teacher places on poster boards around the classroom.
 As each group approaches a Graffiti Board or a poster, they discuss what is on the poster and then write their response to the question or problem on the poster.
 Then, after an allotted period of time, students rotate to another Graffiti Board or poster in the room and follow the same process.
 This strategy can be used by students in almost all grades, even in lower grades with proper scaffolds in place.
 It can also be used in any subject area to activate students' prior knowledge, allow them to analyze a topic or theme, have them synthesize learning in a unit, or provide feedback on each other's work.

 Select or develop images, texts, problems (see Carousel Activity for Math resource below), or questions (see Carousel Chart for ELA example below) for students to discuss, and determine an amount of time you'd like students to spend at each poster.

 Place those images, texts, problems, or questions on separate posters around the classroom.